abbbi/virtnbdbackup/README.md

 image contents are exposed as NDB device which is a RAW device.
 The backup data will be at least as big as the used data within the virtual machine.

-You can use xz or other tools to compress the backup images in order to save storage space or consider using a deduplication capable target file system.
+You can use the `--compress` option or other tools to compress the backup images in order to save storage space or consider using a deduplication capable target file system.

 ## Is the backup application consistent?